DaniPerezEspejo/BriteChallenge/README.md

 MD file can be found in bug folder.\
 A fake screenshot was attached just to illustrate some attachments on the ticket bug report.\
 Depending on the company templates or ticketing system used (JIRA, etc...) additional fields could be added.

+---
+### Final notes
+In addition, ESLint and Prettier have been added to the project.
+Scripts can be found in package.json file.